Minds On

 Many Black Loyalists were not given the land they were promised, or the land they were given was not suitable for farming.
 So, they had to rely on their other skills to make a living.
 For example, many Black Loyalists were:

-These Loyalists were not paid as much as white workers.
-Even though they were freed slaves, slavery still very much existed in Nova Scotia, so they were not seen as free by everyone.
-Black Loyalists sometimes lived in fear that they would be kidnapped and sold as slaves.
+Despite having secured their freedom, these Loyalists received lower wages than white workers.
+Enslavement still very much existed in Nova Scotia, so Black Loyalists were not seen as free by everyone.
+Black Loyalists sometimes lived in fear that they would be kidnapped and sold.

 Brainstorm